Sgant1/Winedemic/README.md

 # Communication Protocols

-As our group consists of five members, our roles didnt fit entirely into the Square/ Circle/ Triangle/ X roles.
+As our group consists of five members, our roles didn't fit exactly into the Square/ Circle/ Triangle/ X roles as outlined in the module.

 We broke task management down as follows:

 Square Role: Steve: Collect/Clean the data.
 GitHub Dashboard Manager, Circle Role: Amanda: Code Outline, joining data sets, Pseudocode SQL interface.
 Ashley: Pseudocode for analysis.